oe/MyWebrequest/doc.md

     id: 'xxxx',
     // rule is enabled or not
     enabled: true,
+    // if this rule is valid from migration
+    valid: true,
     // original match url
     matchUrl: '*://www.baidu.com/s?wd={kwd}',
     // original redirect url